lau00077/nextjs-blog/README.md

-This is my portfolio built by Next.js and Tailwind CSS.
+This is a next.js project with Tailwind CSS.